nixlim/zetmem/docs/deployment/quick-start.md

 # Quick Start Guide

-Get the A-MEM MCP Server running in under 5 minutes with this quick start guide.
+Get the ZetMem MCP Server running in under 5 minutes with this quick start guide.

 ## Prerequisites